datacarpentry/2015-04-23-stanford/sql-ecology/sql.md

 ------------------------------

-Let's all open the database we downloaded in SQLite Manager by clicking on the open file icon.
+Let's all open the database we downloaded in SQLite Manager by clicking on the open file icon and choosing the portal_mammals.sqlite file.

 You can see the tables in the database by looking at the left hand side of the screen under Tables.

-To see the contents of a table, click on that table and then click on the Browse and search tab in the right hand section of the screen.
+To see the contents of a table, click on that table and then click on the Browse & Search tab in the right hand section of the screen.

 If we want to write a query, we click on the Execute SQL tab.

 Import
 ------

-1. Start a New Database **Database -> New Database**
+1. Start a New Database **Database -> New Database** and choose a location for it
 2. Start the import **Database -> Import**
 3. Select the file to import
 4. Give the table a name (or use the default)
 5. If the first row has column headings, check the appropriate box